DaoCloud/DaoCloud-docs/docs/en/docs/kairship/resource/update-service.md

     <!--screenshot-->

-3. Click Update to update the service through the form, but the access type, name, and multi-cloud namespace cannot be updated.
+3. Click Update to update the service through the form, but the access type, name, and multicloud namespace cannot be updated.

     <!--screenshot-->